top of page

 In addition to fascination, this increased media coverage of serial murders has brought and continues to bring increased fear of criminality.
 George Gerbner, an American journalist known for his Cultural Indicators project, aimed to observe changes in television programming and examine how television influences society, and Larry Gross, an American screenwriter, producer, and director, have studied the violent effects of television programs on children and adults.
 The results of this study showed that individuals who watched five or more hours of television per day overestimated their chances of victimization, rated their community as more dangerous, and overestimated their community's overall crime rate (Borgeson and Kuehnle, 2010).
 The paradox of this situation, however, is that the fear of crime, and specifically the rate of serial murder, has increased at the very time when violent crime has actually decreased.
 Barry Glassner reports in his novel The Culture of Fear that while the number of homicides in the country has declined, the number of homicide reports on television has increased by 600% (Borgeson & Kuehnle, 2010).
 This phenomenon is explained by research psychologist and research methodologist, Paul J. Lavrakas as "vicarious victimization" (Borgeson & Kuehnle, 2010).
 This term means that fear of crime can be experienced even by a person who has never been a victim and has only come into contact with criminality as a spectator through media.
 The consequence of this phenomenon is an increased fear of crime and a sense that serial murder is at a critical level despite the statistics demonstrating otherwise.

 As previously mentioned in this article, society's curiosity on the subject of serial killers has increased dramatically.
 The media fueling this interest often features so-called, self-proclaimed experts on the subject who do not have adequate training or information on the case or cases being discussed.
 The inappropriate comments from these individuals may be one of the causes of the emergence and spread of myths and misconceptions about serial killers.
 One of the more common and well-known myths is the claim that serial killers are generally dysfunctional loners and freaks.
 On the contrary, serial killers often have families and jobs, and appear to be normal members of the community (Morton et al., 2016).
 Robert Yates, the serial killer who killed 17 prostitutes and buried one of them in his backyard under his bedroom window, is an example of this.
-Yates was married, had five children, lived in a middle-class neighborhood, and was a National Guard helicopter pilot, which is a lifestyle not commonly associated with the terms loner or freak.
+Yates was married, had five children, lived in a middle-class neighborhood, and was a National Guard helicopter pilot, which is a lifestyle not commonly associated with the terms "loner" or "freak."
 Another typical myth associated with serial murders is that the motivation of a serial killer is purely sexual.
 Although some perpetrators have this motive, not all serial murderers are sexually motivated.
 The main motives behind these criminal acts include excitement, anger, financial enrichment, or the desire to attract attention (Morton et al., 2016).
 This is evidenced in the case of the three-week long DC sniper attacks, where the actions of John Allen Muhammad, a former U.S. Army sergeant, and Lee Boyd Malvo, an associate of Muhammad's, were primarily motivated by anger and excitement.
 In addition, the two snipers communicated with the police to stop the shootings in exchange for financial compensation.
 Another typical myth is that serial killers either have a mental disorder or are above-average intelligence.
-Although serial killers as a group suffer from certain personality disorders such as psychopathy and other traits, this group, like any other, also includes a variety of individuals whose intelligence ranges from below average to above average.
+Although serial killers as a group may suffer from certain personality disorders, such as psychopathy and or other traits, this group, like any other, also includes a variety of individuals whose intelligence ranges from below average to above average.
 Attendees at the Serial Murder Symposium organized by the FBI agreed that there is no specific profile of a serial killer because each killer differs in their motivations and behavior at the crime scene.
 Nevertheless, attendees identified certain traits that some of these serial killers share.
 These traits include thrill-seeking, lack of remorse, impulsivity or need for control, and predatory behavior.
 These traits are associated with a psychopathic personality disorder.
 Psychopaths who commit serial murders generally do not value human life and are particularly cruel to their victims.
 However, not all psychopaths will become serial killers, and psychopathy alone does not explain the motivation of a serial killer.
 (Morton et al., 2016).

 Figure 3: Violent effects of television on a child (Chris Thomaidis/Stone/Getty Images, n.d.).

 Another well-known myth is that serial killers operate on an interstate level, meaning perpetrators carry out their crimes throughout a country.
 However, the truth is that they more often have very precise geographical areas of operation.
 This geographic area is based on where they live, work, or pursue other interests (Morton et al., 2016).
 Thus, these are places that fall within their comfort zone and are where they are confident and unafraid.
 If the killer is successful in killing, they may gain confidence and choose to kill outside their comfort zone, but this is the exception rather than the rule.
 A further myth associated with serial murders is that a serial killer cannot stop killing.
 This, however, is not always the case.
 There may be changes in a serial killer's life such as increased participation in family activities or sexual substitution that halts their killing spree.
 Dennis Rader, also known as the BTK Killer, is a living example of this.
 Rader began killing in 1974 and continued until 1991 when he suddenly stopped.
 On the 30th anniversary of the Otero murders, a family killed by Rader in 1974, a newspaper called The Wichita Eagle ran an article about the murders and the ongoing efforts to catch the BTK Killer three decades later.
-That was what prompted Rader to begin communicating anonymously with the media and later, the police.
+That was what prompted Rader to begin communicating anonymously with the media and, later, the police.
 His communication initially consisted of letters and messages, but later evolved into the use of a computer disk.
 With the help of new technologies, the police succeeded in accessing encrypted and deleted data from the disk, which led to Rader's exposure in 2005 (Smith, 2018).
 During interrogations, Rader admitted that he replaced killing with autoerotic activities.

 Perhaps one of the most common questions regarding serial killers is whether an individual is born a serial killer or becomes one.
 The answer to this question, however, is not clear-cut, and expert opinions vary.
-Among these experts is Jim Fallon, a neuroscientist who has studied the brain scans of various serial killers.
+Among these experts is Jim Fallon, a neuroscientist at which university? who has studied the brain scans of various serial killers.
 After years of research, Fallon has noticed a pattern in the scans of serial killers.
 To objectively test this pattern, he compiled a blind test.
 This test consisted of 70 random brain scans.
-To preserve objectivity, some of these brain scans were from people with a diagnosis of a mental disorder such as schizophrenia, some scans were from people without a diagnosis, and others were from convicted serial killers.
+To preserve objectivity, some of these brain scans were from people with a diagnosis of a mental disorder, such as schizophrenia, some scans were from people without a diagnosis, and others were from convicted serial killers.
 Fallon did not know which scans belonged to which group.
 The results of the test were successful, and Fallon was able to correctly identify the brain of a serial killer.
 All of the serial killers in the study had a loss of function in the orbital cortex in common.
 This area of the brain above the eyes encodes ethics, morality, and conscience.
-If this circuit is lost, damaged, or undeveloped, one loses their sense of morality, and impulse control is diminished.
+If this circuit is lost, damaged, or undeveloped, one's loses their sense of morality may be negatively impacted, and impulse control may become diminished.
 Fallon went on to do further research and found that his own brain scans were the same as those of serial killers, but he was not, in fact, a serial killer.
 At the same time as this study, he was also involved in research on Alzheimer's disease, and as part of that research, his DNA was included.
 When he tested his DNA, he found that it had elevated markers that indicate a high risk for violence (Taylor, 2022).
 Given that Fallon had brain abnormalities and genes associated with aggression, he questioned why he was not a serial killer like Ted Bundy.
 This led Fallon to continue his research, looking for that missing piece of information that would provide the answer.
 For Fallon, this missing information was his childhood, which was fortunately safe and happy, unlike the reality for many serial killers.
 Based on that research, the answer to the question of whether a serial killer is born one or becomes one is, therefore, yes and no. One may be born with a genetic predisposition, but it also depends on external factors, for instance, childhood trauma, whether that predisposition comes to fulfillment (Taylor, 2022).

 Figure 4: Picture of brain scans (Shutterstock/MriMan, 2019).